Max-Derner/python-lessons/Lesson_01/section_01_supplements/default_args_example.md

 ## [<- GO BACK](../01_basic_class_structure.md#privates-constants-default-arguments-and-docstrings)

-### **N.B.** This wisdom applies to default arguments being used in function signatures as well as class method signatures.
+### **N.B.** This wisdom applies to default arguments being used in function signatures as well as methods signatures.

 # How does this happen?